Sports Premium Funding

 With the above rationale in mind, we have used the Sports Premium funding to:

-- Employ qualified sport coaches to work alongside our staff to support teachers in their teaching of PE.
+- Employ qualified Move More Sports Mentors to work alongside our staff to support teachers in their teaching of PE.
 This investment in the professional development of staff at our school is to ensure that they are best equipped to teach high quality Physical Education and school sport for years to come.

-- The use of sports coaches also allows a more targeted approach during PE lessons in order to improve the quality and outcomes of the lessons for all children.
+- The use of sports mentors also allows a more targeted approach during PE lessons in order to improve the quality and outcomes of the lessons for all children.

-- Buy in to a package of support provided by The Cheltenham SSN (School Sport Network) organisation which provides continual professional development for staff, inter-school competition and extra-curricular activities.
+- Buy in to a package of support provided by Move More (previously Cheltenham School Sport Network) organisation which provides continual professional development for staff, inter-school competition and extra-curricular activities.
 This support is of particular benefit to PE co-ordinators as it provides a means of feeding back industry best practise in order to inform and guide decision making of the school’s PE action plan.

 - Continued monitoring of the schemes of work used to support planning.
-We use the Lancashire Scheme to guide planning and then adapt these to suit the particular needs of the children.
+We use the Real PE and Lancashire Schemes to guide planning and then adapt these to suit the particular needs of the children.

-- Provided 4 lunchtime clubs a week in order to target children who have not engaged in after school clubs.
+- Provided lunchtime and break time clubs weekly in order to target children who have not engaged in after school clubs.

 - Increased the amount of competitive sport in which our children participate - running inter-school sport competitions with our neighbouring schools, and increasing pupils’ participation in the School Games activities organised by All Saints Academy, The Cheltenham Schools Football League & Cheltenham Athletics organisations etc. Including an SEND team to an inter-school competition.